 It has been slow, but steady progress.
 Asian actors have traditionally played second fiddle to their Caucasian counterparts.
 But in recent years, there is a pivot towards diversity in film and TV.
 Movies such as Crazy Rich Asians would have been challenging to make say, around 10 years ago.
 But now, it is celebrated.

 Late last year, the racy Shondaland series Bridgerton caused a stir when it features a culturally diverse cast in a Regency Period drama, an era where people of colour are not usually cast in roles where the characters held important titles.
-In the recently announced season 2, South Asian actor Simone Ashley was cast as its leading lady.
+In season 2, South Asian actor Simone Ashley was cast as its leading lady.

 The shift in casting diversity has opened up opportunities for talented Asian actors and directors to mark their mark internationally.
 In 2021, there is quite a number of movies starring or directed by Asians.
 Here’s a look at the Asians making a splash in the movies.